Revealing Unresolved White Dwarf-Main Sequence Binaries using Gaia DR3 and GALEX I. A Volume limited study of 100 pc: Data Selection and Characterization

 \begin{itemize} \item $\varpi/\sigma_{\varpi} \ge$ 10 \item $I_{\rm BP}/\sigma_{I_{\rm BP}} \ge$ 10 \item $I_{\rm RP}/\sigma_{I_{\rm RP}} \ge$ 10 \item $I_{\rm G}/\sigma_{I_{\rm G}} \ge$ 10 \end{itemize}

 where, $\varpi$ is the parallax in arcseconds, $I_{\rm G}$, $I_{\rm BP}$ and $I_{\rm RP}$ are the fluxes in the bandpass filters $G$, ${BP}$ and ${RP}$, respectively, and $\sigma$ are the standard errors of the corresponding parameters.
-We find 306515 Gaia sources after applying the above conditions.
-Then we crossmatched these sources with the \galex\ GR6+7 and found 38,733 sources in common, which has only NUV detection.
-We also applied quality cuts to the \galex\ data to select only points like sources.
-We chose the sources which are flagged as Nafl = 0 and Nexf = 0.
-With this criteria, we removed all the artifacts (Bright star near field edge, bad pixel etc.) and extended sources in the \galex\ catalog. \footnote{http://vizier.cds.unistra.fr/viz-bin/VizieR-3?-source=II/312} We also discard sources with $>0.2$ mags error in NUV magnitude to consider only the sources with reliable photometry.
-Applying these source selection criteria, we are left with 13,599 sources. \footnote{Cut-offs in the renormalized unit weight error (RUWE) and astrometric excess noise (AEN) are often used in the literature for source selection.
-We intentionally avoid using these parameters since it has been shown that binarity may lead to high values of RUWE and AEN \citep[][]{Belokurov2020}. }
+We find 306,515 \gaia\ sources after applying the above selection criteria. \gaia\ provides source coordinates in J2016.5 epoch, whereas all the other archival UV, optical and NIR datasets are cataloged in J2000.
+Therefore, we used \gaia\ DR3's astrometric solutions to convert the coordinates from J2016.5 to J2000 epoch.
+We then cross-matched these sources with the \galex\ GR6+7 catalog and found 50,985 sources in common (after removing duplicates matches) detected either in both the FUV and NUV bands or at least in the NUV.
+To ensure reliable photometry, we applied quality cuts to the \galex\ data, retaining only point-like sources detected in the NUV band.
+Specifically, we selected sources flagged as Nafl = 0 and Nexf = 0, thereby removing artifacts (e.g., bright star near field edge, bad pixel etc.) and extended sources appeared in the NUV band of the \galex\ catalog. \footnote{http://vizier.cds.unistra.fr/viz-bin/VizieR-3?-source=II/312} We did not impose any quality cuts on the FUV detections, as the FUV data were not used for identification or parameterization in the present analysis.
+Thus, the sample includes sources with both good and poor FUV data but reliable NUV measurements.
+Identification of WDMS binary candidates having reliable photometry in both FUV and NUV bands has already been studied by \citetalias{nayak_2024_wdms}, therefore, this study directly complements that work.
+We notice that all the selected sources have NUV photometric errors $\le$0.5 mags, so, we did not apply additional filtering criteria on NUV photometric errors.
+Applying these source selection criteria, we are left with 30,486 sources.
+The summary of data selection is presented in \autoref{tab:data_selection}.